Alcohol/Drug Clinician, Full-Time

 - Proficiency in computer technology, Microsoft Office 2010 Suite as well as Database/Case Management systems.

 - Master’s degree from an accredited school in Social Work, Psychology, Counseling or related human service field.

 - Registered with BBS: Licensed Marriage and Family Therapist (MFT), Licensed Clinical Social Work (LCSW), Licensed Professional Clinical Counselor (LPCC), or Licensed or Registered Psychologist.

 - Registered intern within appropriate California Professional Board: Associate Clinical Social Worker, Marriage and Family Therapist Intern, Professional Clinical Counselor Intern, or Psychological Assistant.

 - Local travel required, typically within a 10 to 30-mile radius to visit children and families.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- Must submit to and pass a health screen, tuberculosis test, criminal record, and child abuse index clearances
+- Must submit to and pass health screen, tuberculosis test, criminal record, and child abuse index clearances.

-- Possess a valid California driver’s license, provide proof of vehicle insurance and have access to reliable transportation
+- Must possess a valid California driver’s license, provide proof of adequate vehicle insurance and have access to reliable transportation.

-To apply for this position, send email to email@example.com and include your resume and cover letter detailing how your skills and experiences are relevant to the requirements of this position.
-Please include your salary requirements.
+If you meet minimum qualifications for this position you can apply by sending an email to email@example.com that includes your resume and cover letter detailing how your skills and experiences are relevant to the requirements of this position.